Media roundtable with App State athletic director Doug Gillin is revealing, candid, broad

 There have been a couple of different scheduling models for men's and women's basketball, and last winter the Sun Belt signed a three-year deal to host the conference championships in Pensacola.
 Have they settled on a particular scheduling model?

 "Yes.
-Obviously, based on last year we like Pensacola because we had a heck of a run down there.
+Obviously, based on last year we like Pensacola because we had a heck of a run down there with both our men's and women's programs.
 The city of Pensacola did a great job and I think interest is going to continue to grow.
 It is a great arena.
 As far as the scheduling model goes, I think we have settled in on (what works)."

 From a football scheduling standpoint, has there been any resolution about the Wake Forest and Wisconsin games that we lost last fall?